matiasilva/pyrv/README.md

 uv run pytest
 ```

+A commit to master must pass all these tests; there is robust CI infrastructure
+in place to verify this.

+> [!NOTE]
+>
-> [!WARNING] You need a working set of the GNU Compiler Toolchain for RISC-V,
+> You need a working set of binutils from the GNU Compiler Toolchain for RISC-V,
-> built specifically for the ISA you are targeting.
-It doesn't matter if you
+> built specifically to support the ISA you are targeting.
-> specify `-march`; if your compiler isn't built for it, it won't work!

-There is robust CI infrastructure in place to run all tests on each pull request
-/ commit to master.

 To run lint: